wilfriedroset/remote-storage-wars/README.md

 ### Deploy the infrastructure

 Terraform is used for deploying all resources.
-Most variables can be overwritten in **override.tf**.
+Most variables can be overwritten in **override.tfvars**.
 You need to at least define:
 * **cloud**: name of the *cloud* to use from *clouds.yaml*.
+* **region_name**: The region of the OpenStack cloud to use.
 * **ssh_ingress**: list of CIDRs to allow for ssh incoming connexion.
 * **ui_ingress**: list of CIDRs to allow for UI incoming connexion.
 * **private_network**: name of the private network to create and use for servers.